EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 For message_i the key, called K_i, SHALL be derived using other = aad_i, where i = 2 or 3.
 The key SHALL be derived using AlgorithmID set to the integer value of the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.

 If the AEAD algorithm requires an IV, then IV_i for message_i SHALL be derived using other = aad_i, where i = 2 or 3.
-The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of AEAD_V.
+The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of AEAD_V.

 ### EDHOC-Exporter interface